United Kingdom national football team

-The United Kingdom national football team is a football team that represents the United Kingdom.
-Despite football being the most popular sport in the country, the team has not played since 1965, as separate teams represent each home nation (England, Scotland, Wales, and Northern Ireland) in all major international football tournaments such as the FIFA World Cup and UEFA European Championship, as well as various friendlies.
-It is the home nations which are FIFA affiliated and not the United Kingdom as a whole.
+The United Kingdom national football team is the national football team that represents the United Kingdom.
+Unlike most other countries where a single national team represents the entire sovereign state, separate teams represent each home nation (England, Scotland, Wales, and Northern Ireland) in all major international football tournaments such as the FIFA World Cup and UEFA European Championship, the UEFA Nations League, as well as friendlies.
+The United Kingdom as a whole is not a member of FIFA or UEFA, but the individual home countries (England, Scotland, Wales and Northern Ireland) are.

-The United Kingdom national team has only played in friendlies and other ceremonial games.
+The United Kingdom national team has only played in friendlies and other ceremonial games, with the last one being played in 1965 against the rest of Europe.

 The one place where the United Kingdom has competed in a major football tournament as a whole is at the Summer Olympic Games, where it is represented by the Great Britain Olympic football team, which despite the name can also include Northern Ireland players, who can choose to represent either the British or Irish teams.

-A United Kingdom football team participates regularly at the Summer Universiade football tournament.
+A United Kingdom football team also participates regularly at the Summer Universiade football tournament.

 Background

-The four football federations of the United Kingdom:
+The four football associations of the United Kingdom: